U.S. government personnel evacuated from Sudan amid violence, embassy shuttered

 Sources familiar with the matter had previously told CBS News that the evacuation of roughly 70 U.S. government workers had been in the planning stages all week.

-It was also unclear what would happen to the dozens of local non-American staff employed at the embassy.
+It was still unclear what would happen to the dozens of local non-American staff employed at the embassy.

 Regarding American civilians still trapped in Sudan, Mr. Biden said that he was "receiving regular reports from" his "team on their ongoing work to assist Americans in Sudan, to the extent possible.
 We are also working closely with our allies and partners in this effort."

 There are hundreds of American civilians in Sudan — 500 was the number shared with congressional sources.
-However, they were not to be included in the evacuation, sources familiar with the planning had told CBS News.
 The State Department acknowledges that some records show 16,000 U.S. citizens may be in Sudan, but officials consider those figures to be inflated.

 Kirby had acknowledged that the personnel movements were part of preparation for an evacuation.
 "We want to be ready for that eventuality if it comes to that," but cautioned that "it is a very dangerous situation in Khartoum, as the fighting continues."